pankcuf/ferment/README.md

 ```
 This will expose bindings for trait methods for particular types

-For the structure labeled with `ferment::export`
+For the structure labeled with `ferment_macro::export`

 ```rust
 #[derive(Clone)]